lammps/lammps/doc/src/read_data.rst

 rules (if any) for where it can appear in the data file.

 Any individual line in the various sections can have a trailing comment starting with "#" for annotation purposes.
+There must be at least one blank between valid content and the comment.
 E.g. in the Atoms section:

 .. parsed-literal::